paul-hammant/tbd/content/monorepos/index.md

 It could be that your application team depends on something that is made by colleagues from a different team.
 An example could be an Object Relational Mapping (ORM) library.
-For Monorepo teams there is a strong wish to depend on the source of that ORM technology, and not a binary.
-There are multiple reasons for that, but principal one is that source control update/pull/sync is the most efficient way for you to keep up with the HEAD of a library on a minute by minute basis.
+For Monorepo teams there is a strong wish to depend on the source of that ORM technology and not a binary.
+There are multiple reasons for that, but the principal one is that source control update/pull/sync is the most efficient way for you to keep up with the HEAD of a library on a minute by minute basis.
 Thus `MyTeamsApplication` and `TheORMweDepOn` should be in your source tree in your IDE at the same time.
-Similarly another team that depends on `TheORMweDepOn` should have it and `TheirApplication` checked out at the same time.
+Similarly, another team that depends on `TheORMweDepOn` should have it and `TheirApplication` checked out at the same time.

 ## Directed graph build systems

-To facilitate Monorepos, it is important to have a build system that can omit otherwise buildable things/steps that are not required for the individual developers **current** build intention.
+To facilitate Monorepos, it is important to have a build system that can omit otherwise buildable things/steps that are not required for the individual developer's **current** build intention.

 The general directory structure for directed graph build systems is like so: